A Very Potter Musical: Act I

-The annual Yule Ball is announced, and Ginny attempts to ask Harry to be her partner.
+The annual Yule Ball is announced, and Ginny asks Harry to be her partner.
 Unfortunately, Harry is dead set on asking Cho and unknowingly rejects Ginny, causing her to run off in tears.
-Harry plays his song for Cho ("Ginny's Song Reprise (Cho's Song)") but is rejected because Cho has already agreed to go with Cedric, leaving him and Ron as the only two male students without partners.
+Harry plays his song for Cho ("Ginny's Song Reprise (Cho's Song)") but is rejected because Cho had already agreed to go with Cedric, leaving him and Ron as the only two male students without partners.
 Quirrell relieves Voldemort of his worries surrounding their master plan as the two weigh the pros and cons of their upcoming physical separation.
-Voldemort realises he has become close with Quirrell, and that he wishes to remain his friend.
+Voldemort realizes he has become close with Quirrell, and that he wishes to remain his friend.

-At the Yule Ball, the normally-unattractive Hermione suddenly shows up with a gorgeous makeover, causing Ron and Malfoy to suddenly realise their feelings for her ("Granger Danger").
+At the Yule Ball, the normally-unattractive Hermione shows up with a gorgeous makeover, causing Ron and Malfoy to realize their feelings for her ("Granger Danger").
 Harry develops an attraction to Ginny and asks her to dance, leaving Ron to get "drunk" on Butterbeer and fight over Hermione with Malfoy, causing her to lash out at both of them.
 Harry pulls back from a kiss with Ginny, stating that they cannot be together because of his friendship with Ron.
 Ginny leaves in tears and a flustered Harry attempts to regain his dignity by cutting in with Cho, causing him to get into a fight with Cedric.
-As the guys argue over who will get a thirsty Cho a glass of punch, they both grab the enchanted ladle that Quirrell had planted earlier, teleporting them to a mysterious graveyard.
+As they argue, they both grab an enchanted ladle planted by Quirrell, teleporting them to a mysterious graveyard.

-Quirrell appears, killing Cedric with the Killing Curse and using the full Body-Bind curse on Harry.
-Snape then appears; while Quirrell and Voldemort submerge themselves in a large cauldron, Snape uses his own hand and Harry's blood to complete a ritual that successfully revives Voldemort, who joyfully celebrates with his Death Eaters ("To Dance Again!").
-Death Eater Bellatrix Lestrange arrives to welcome back her master and former lover, and reveals their plan was to use Quirrell as a scapegoat for the murder of Harry.
-Heartbroken at the betrayal of their friendship, Quirrell falls out with Voldemort and is taken to Azkaban.
+Quirrell appears, kills Cedric with the Killing Curse and uses the full Body-Bind curse on Harry.
+As Quirrell and Voldemort submerge themselves in a large cauldron, Snape appears and uses his own hand and Harry's blood to complete a ritual that successfully revives Voldemort, who joyfully celebrates with his followers, the Death Eaters ("To Dance Again!").
+Bellatrix Lestrange arrives to welcome back her master and former lover and reveals their plan to use Quirrell as a scapegoat for the murder of Harry.
+Heartbroken, Quirrell falls out with Voldemort and is taken to Azkaban.
 Before Voldemort can kill Harry, Harry manages to use the ladle to escape back to Hogwarts, where he exclaims in horror that Voldemort has returned.